Lewotobi Volcano Eruption Disrupts Flights to Bali: Ash Raised to a Height of 9 km

 Bali flight cancellations

-The eruption caused numerous flight cancellations and delays at I Gusti Ngurah Rai International Airport, where some 84 flights, including 36 departures and 48 arrivals, were affected between November 8 and 12.
+The eruption caused numerous flight cancellations and delays at Bali I Gusti Ngurah Rai International Airport, where some 84 flights, including 36 departures and 48 arrivals, were affected between November 8 and 12.
 Unfavourable flying conditions, such as poor visibility and ash, caused significant disruption to air traffic.

 Impact on the local population